bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/transactions-sending-ether/sendingEther.md

 The functions `sendViaTransfer`, `sendViaSend`, and `sendViaCall` (lines 33, 38, and 45) also need to be `payable` in order to receive Ether.

 ### Payable address
-Solidity makes a distinction between two different flavors of the address data type.
+Solidity makes a distinction between two different flavors of the address data type: address and address payable.

 `address`: Holds a 20-byte value.
-`address payable`: Holds a 20-byte value and can receive Ether via its members transfer and send.
+`address payable`: Holds a 20-byte value and can receive Ether via its members: transfer and send.

-If you change the parameter type for the functions `sendViaTransfer` and `sendViaSend` (line 33 and 38) from `payable address` to `address` you won’t be able to use `transfer()` (line 35) or `send()` (line 41).
+If you change the parameter type for the functions `sendViaTransfer` and `sendViaSend` (line 33 and 38) from `payable address` to `address`, you won’t be able to use `transfer()` (line 35) or `send()` (line 41).

 <a href="https://www.youtube.com/watch?v=_5vGaqgzlG8" target="_blank">Watch a video tutorial on Sending Ether</a>.

 ## ⭐️ Assignment
-Build a charity contract that receives Ether, which can be withdrawn by a beneficiary.
+Build a charity contract that receives Ether that can be withdrawn by a beneficiary.

 1. Create a contract called `Charity`.
 2. Add a public state variable called `owner` of the type address.